zonca/zonca.dev/posts/2023-07-19-jetstream2_kubernetes_kubespray.md

 ```

 Error 404 is a good sign, the service is up and serving requests, currently there is nothing to deliver.
-If any of the tests hangs or cannot connect, there is probably a networking issue.
+If you get any other type of error, check that the `nginx` controller is running:

+    kubectl get pods -n ingress-nginx

 ## Set the default storage class

-Kubespray sets up the `cinder-csi` storage class, but it is not set as default, we can fix it with:

-    kubectl patch storageclass cinder-csi -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

-so that we don't need to explicitely configure it in the applications we deploy.
+This is not needed anymore, setting Cinder CSI as default storage class is included in the modifications to Kubespray.

 ## (Optional) Setup kubectl locally

-Install `kubectl` locally, I am currently using `1.20`.
+Install `kubectl` locally, the tutorial has been tested with `1.26`.

 We also set `kubeconfig_localhost: true`, which copies the `kubectl` configuration  `admin.conf` to:

     inventory/$CLUSTER/artifacts

-I have a script to  replace the IP with the floating IP of the master node, for this script to work make sure you have exported the variable IP:
+We have a script to  replace the IP with the floating IP of the master node, for this script to work make sure you have exported the variable IP:

     bash k8s_configure_kubectl_locally.sh